TylusDawkins/u2_hw_express_fruits/README.md

 ___
 ## Requirements
-- The project must be initialized as a `Node.js` and set up as an express app.
+- The project must be initialized with `npm init` and set up as an express app.
 - All routes should be working on http://localhost:3001/
-- All basic routes must send the proper data specified for the route using express's request and response objects
-- All fruit routes must send the proper data specified for the route using express's request and response objects
+- All routes must send the proper data specified for the route using express's request and response objects

 ## Bonus